NARIC is here to help

 NARIC's information specialists are available Monday to Friday, 8:30 am to 5:30 pm.

 Tag Archives: NIDILRR Projects

 Answered Questions is a monthly resource for the Spanish language Disability Community that fills an information need.
-This month’s question is: Our child with disabilities has begun high school and we are starting to plan their transition into adulthood.
-What … Continue reading
+This month’s question is: My granddaughter has a burn injury.
+What research, information and resources are available to help her?
+This edition of … Continue reading

 Young people with disabilities will face many transitional periods in their lives.
 These can be exciting and challenging not just for the young person but also for their families, teachers, and counselors.
 One of the more exciting transitions is leaving … Continue reading

 Welcome back to our series that highlights NIDILRR’s Outcome Domains and Support Areas.
 Today, we will look at NIDILRR’s Outcome Domain and Support Area on the ADA National Network.
 Through this research program, NIDILRR helps people with disabilities, business, organizations, governments, and other stakeholders … Continue reading

 Welcome back to our series that highlights NIDILRR’s Outcome Domains and Support Areas.
 This month, we look at NIDILRR’s Outcome Domains and Support Area on Knowledge Translation.
 Through this research program, NIDILRR seeks to ensure the widespread distribution, in usable … Continue reading